 Deputy Commissioner Robert E. Perez

 Robert E. Perez has served as the Deputy Commissioner for U.S. Customs and Border Protection (CBP) since July 2018.
-In this role, he is the agency’s senior career official, working closely with the Commissioner to lead the nation’s largest law enforcement agency of more than 60,000 employees and manage a budget of nearly $15 billion.
+In this role, he is the agency’s senior career official, working closely with the Commissioner to lead the nation’s largest law enforcement agency of more than 60,000 employees and manage a budget of over $15 billion.
 As Deputy Commissioner, Mr. Perez oversees the vast range of CBP’s national security mission, including protecting our Nation’s border from terrorists and terrorist weapons, securing and facilitating lawful trade and travel, keeping illegal drugs and illegal aliens from crossing our borders, enforcing our trade laws and protecting our Nation’s food supply and agriculture industry from pests and disease.
 In the course of CBP’s daily operations, the Deputy Commissioner directs CBP’s senior leadership in the execution of the agency’s mission with operations spanning 328 ports of entry, 7,000 miles of land border, 95,000 miles of shoreline, and in 50 countries.

 Prior to his appointment as Deputy Commissioner, Mr. Perez most recently served as the Executive Assistant Commissioner for Operations Support, where he provided oversight and executive direction to experts, analysts, and innovators in CBP’s offices of intelligence, international affairs, planning and requirements development, incident coordination, laboratories and scientific services, and law enforcement safety and compliance.